bradhowes/keystrokecountdown/src/about/index.md

 * This blog

 I'm a seasoned developer of large systems written in C++ and Python.
-I'm not too shabby with other languages such as Javascript, Java, Emacs Lisp.
+I'm not too shabby with other languages such as Swift, Javascript, Java, and even Emacs Lisp.

 ## Past Lives